bauerca/scide/README.md

 Each type will need an editor and a viewer.
 Editors will capture user input and translate that input into the JSON data type (and the reverse; editors should translate JSON data to their UIs).
-Viewers will turn JSON data into HTML and vice versa.
+Viewers will turn JSON data into HTML (and vice versa?).

 We should make use of existing tools whenever possible (e.g. markdown, MathJax).
 Unfortunately, tools may skip the JSON data step (turning user input directly into